 One year ago, Amazon announced that its legal drama Goliath starring Billy Bob Thornton as underdog lawyer Billy McBride had been renewed for one final season, then coronavirus arrived — so when will Season 4 be with us?

 We do know that production has restarted.
 Rumour has it that Season 4 will be released in 2021, although exactly when isn’t clear — June, perhaps, based on past launch dates multiplied by the coronavirus effect.

-While we wait for Season 4, this article provides a recap, and more, of what you need to know about Goliath so far.
+While we wait for Season 4, this article provides a recap, more of a precap, of what you need to know about Goliath so far.

 Before the coronavirus pandemic arrived, rumour had it that Goliath Season 4 would focus on Big Parma, with executive producer and director Lawrence Trilling being quoted in various sources on 14 November 2019 as saying that the story would tackle “a timely global crisis that impacts an entire generation.”